jaspriyaaa/Daily-Report/README.md

 When you restart the computer without turning off the power.
 Example: Clicking "Restart" or pressing Ctrl + Alt + Del.

+# Day 02
+## Kernel

+**What is a Kernel?**
+The kernel is the core part of an operating system.
+It acts like a bridge between hardware and software.

+**What the Kernel Does:**
+Talks to the hardware (CPU, memory, devices)
+Manages system resources (like files, memory, and processes) Helps apps and the OS work together smoothly